-Warrants and stock options included as commons stock equivalents represent those that are fully vested and exercisable.
+Warrants included as common stock equivalents represent those that are fully vested and exercisable.
 See Note 9.

-Based on the potential common stock equivalents noted above at March 31, 2024, the Company has sufficient authorized shares of common stock (500,000,000) to settle any potential exercises of common stock equivalents.
+Based on the potential common stock equivalents noted above at September 30, 2024, the Company has sufficient authorized shares of common stock (500,000,000) to settle any potential exercises of common stock equivalents.